PULLING A RABBIT HOLE OUT OF MY HAT

 Since being a manager didn't afford me enough time to take up Chinese calligraphy in order to practice screwing up on my own work, I got in touch with a paper conservator that I used to work with in another frame shop.
 She had never done wheat paste mounting, and she had no idea if Sumi-e ink was heat safe (neither did the internet), but she referred me to a woman she knew out in the midwest who specialized in paper mounting and Sumi-e ink calligraphy.
 She'd written several books.
 After some emails I gave her a call, and her reception was lukewarm.
 She sounded hurried, like she had better things to do.
 I pressed her for as much information as she was willing to give before she started chastising me for even entertaining the notion of taking on this project, and pushing me to purchase her books.
 Realizing this was a dead end I slipped out of the conversation, pretending to be grateful.
 Back to the internet.

-My research projects seem to saturate my waking consciousness, I will so randomly be smacked in the head with ways of rephrasing a google question I hadn't tried yet.
-Somehow I ended up on a website that had tutorial videos about an alternative to the wheat paste method.
+My research projects are consuming, and tend to take on a life of their own.
+Somehow I ended up on a website that had tutorial videos demonstrating an alternative to the traditional wheat paste method.
 They evenly sprayed the paper as usual, but then they placed it on top of a stack of cotton blue jean material, with several layers on top, and a hand iron is used to essentially steam press the paper within the fabric stack.
 Genius.
 They then placed the flattened art on top of a type of silicone sheet and ironed it so that the silicone transferred to the back of the artwork.
 The paper was then essentially drymounted to another sheet of rice paper with the hand iron.
 Blew my damn mind.
 What blew my damn mind even further was that I found a website that sells that silicone paper.
 It's unique to China, I'd have to import it.
 Not only was it cost prohibitive, but they didn't have anything in the right dimensions to fit this piece.
 Still, I was inspired, and a plan of action started brewing.
 I asked my customer for an expendable piece to practice on.

-At first I tried the paper conservator's method of wetting the paper and placing it between two sheets of blotting paper and stacking with weights, a modification of the first flattening process.
+At first I tried the paper conservator's method of wetting the paper, placing it between two sheets of blotting paper and stacking with weights, a modification of the first flattening process.
 This didn't have lasting effects.
 But, the one solid piece of information the book lady bestowed upon me was that Sumi-e ink is indeed heat safe.
-So I made the wet paper sandwich again and I slid the layers in the drymount press like a pizza pie and heated it for a short low temperature steam.
+So I made the wet paper sandwich again, slid the layers in the drymount press like a pizza pie, and heated it for a short low temperature steam.
 That sucker popped out of there flatter than a witch's tit.
 And the colors were still bright and cheerful.
 Jackpot.

 Wait, I'm not finished yet!
 Oh you thought that was it?
 I just popped both calligraphy pieces in with some drymount paper, framed them, and sent them on their merry way?
 I mean, yes, that happened, but there's more.
 Oh dear god there's more.
 Stay tuned, for the harrowing tail of what I did with even BIGGER calligraphy pieces that couldn't fit in the drymount press.